MandyYdnam/Robo_App/README.rst

 * Designed to suite Mobile and Web test Automation in mind.
 * This application is written in Python_ 3.7.
 Not tested for Python 3.8
 * Can be integrated with Microfocus ALM Authentication.
+* Download the Historical data in csv format.
+* Dashboard for Historical Data (e.g. Test Executions)